 Native Hawaiian Student Services offers tutoring in Hawaiian language.

-Bringing materials to work off of is highly appreciated.
-If you come with an assignment you would like help on, or specific questions you would like to know more about, it makes it easier for our tutors to pinpoint areas you can work on.
-Don’t be afraid to come with broad questions as well: our tutors will do their best to answer those questions, or to point you toward additional resources.
-Please be mindful that our tutors are here to assist you, but cannot complete assignments for you.
-Be prepared to work with guidance from the tutor.
+If you have an assignment you would like help on, or specific questions you would like to know more about, it makes it easier for our tutors to pinpoint areas you can work on.

 Other Tutoring Resources